Chris Jones & Associates, LLC

 Types of Therapy

-Couples therapy can improve the dynamics of your relationship and provide a neutral perspective on common relationship issues.
-Couples therapy can address concerns including finances, sex and intimacy, family involvement, step-parenting and step-children, residence decisions, and more.
+Couples therapy can improve the dynamics of your relationship and provide a neutral perspective on typical relationship issues.
+Couples therapy can address finances, sex and intimacy, family involvement, step-parenting and step-children, residence decisions, and more.
 Please note that psychotherapy is not an appropriate forum for discussing placement and custody decisions, as this poses an ethical dilemma for the therapist.
 Other professionals can specifically help you in cases of placement, custody, and related matters.

 Group therapy is where one or multiple therapists work with a group of individuals on a mutually agreed-upon topic.
 Group therapy can improve peer relationships, decrease social conflict, teach coping skills, and more.